spraakbanken/swell-project/Anonymization_guidelines.md

   * Pseudonymization:
       - Change the year within the range of numbers in 5-year interval.
 If an author writes 18 y.o., provide a number from a range of numbers < age > (+ - 2) - > e.g. 16-20.
 (This is done automatically by the annotation tool.)
       - The same as above applies to < age_string > , rendered in strings. **The actual implementation of this pseudonymization category remains to be figured out.**
-      - **_???
-There is a complication, though: if for example age is written in letters (and also misspelled, like "niotton" or "sIxtton"), then automatic replacement becomes nontrivial.
+      - ( There is a complication, though: if for example age is written in letters (and also misspelled, like "niotton" or "sIxtton"), then automatic replacement becomes nontrivial.
 We need to have an option to add "pseudonimyzation" manually directly in the tool by rewriting the target token.
 At the moment this is not possible.
 Another issue with this is that misspelling can be pretty bad and there is a need for "interpretation" by an assistant, e.g. "åttonde" år (elder sister) versus "tionde" år (little sister).
 Added as an issue for anonymization tool.
-(Elena, A10AT1) ???_**
+(Elena, A10AT1) )

 ### 6. Dates (all elements directly related to an individual, day, month, year)
-  * Types: < day > , < month_digit >, < month_word >, < year >, < date_digits >.
-Keep the delimiters as in original (, . - /)
+  * Types: < date_digits > , < day > , < month_digit >, < month_word >, < year > .
   <!-- * Descriptor: -->
-  * Pseudonymization:
+  * Pseudonymization: Ideally - keep the delimiters as in the original (, . - /)
       - < day > - > random number between 1-28
       - < month_digit > - > random replace 1-12
       - < month_word > - > random replace: januari, februari, ...
       - < year > - > 5-year interval: e.g. 2013 is replaced by a random number from a range of numbers (+ - 2), i.e. 2011-2015
       - < date_digits > - used for all dates that are written as a sequence of numbers with delimiters.
-Replace all numbers with "1" and keep delimiters, e.g.
+Replace all numbers with "1" to a standard from 11-11-1111, (keeping delimiters not implemented) e.g.
          * 2018-12-01 --> @date_digits --> 1111-11-11
-         * 18/01/12 -->  @date_digits --> 11/11/11
+         * 18/01/12 -->  @date_digits --> 11-11-1111
-         * 180112 --> @date_digits --> 111111
+         * 180112 --> @date_digits --> 11-11-1111
-         * 18.01.12 --> @date_digits --> 11.11.11
+         * 18.01.12 --> @date_digits --> 11-11-1111
-         * 01/12 --> @date_digits --> 11/11
+         * 01/12 --> @date_digits --> 11-11-1111

 ### 7. Phone numbers < phone_nr >
   * Pseudonymization:
-      - Replace each number with a “0” in the sequence (0000-000000) and keep the delimiter
+      - Replace each number with a “0” in the sequence (e.g. 0000-000000) (and keep the delimiter)

 ### 8. Email addresses < email >
   * Pseudonymization: